Chocolate chia pudding is so simple and amazingly delicious. It’s the easiest healthy dessert recipe you can make with no baking.

 Non dairy milk is a great industry and there are almost too many choices in the grocery stores.
 What bothers me is that you overpay and create need to dispose of more packaging.
 Most of the milk products contain gums, which some very ill people may be sensitive to.
 They are also fortified or enriched with synthetic vitamins such as D2, not the ideal form of Vitamin D to consume.
 Finally, unless you see the word “unsweetened” on the box, there will be sugar added.
 Do not assume that “original” means unflavored.
 Always look at the “other ingredients” at the bottom of the nutrition fact box.

 I hope you love this healthy sweet treat of Chocolate Chia Seed Pudding!
 Looking for more recipes with functional nutrition benefits?
-Follow me on Pinterest!
+We have many more on the recipe blog here!

 LEAVE A COMMENT